 About the speakers

 Heather Melville OBE is Director and Head of Client Experience at PwC.
-She is an accomplished and passionate sales leader with 20+ years of experience covering global client relationships across FTSE 100-250 companies.
+She is an accomplished Corporate Banker and passionate sales leader with over 30 years of experience covering global client relationships across FTSE 100-250 companies.
 She partners with local government agencies and industry specialist forums to support the growth of entrepreneurial businesses.
 Her awards include: one of the Black Power Lists’ most influential Black person in the City – 2018 and top 100 Women in Business - Sheroes (Gender) by UPstanding – 2018.
 Heather is Chair and Non Executive Director of CMI Women, Non Executive Director at Enterprise Enfield and a patron to Women in Banking and Finance.
 She was awarded an OBE in the 2017 New Years’ Queens Honours for services to Business and Gender Equality.

 Rachel Oliver is Head of Campaigns at Positive Money and is passionate about getting ordinary people involved in politics and economics, to build a society that puts people and planet first.
 As Head of Campaigns, she works to grow, diversify and mobilise Positive Money’s network of supporters around the UK.
 She helps supporters to take action together online and in local groups, keeps the network updated with the campaign, and works to build relationships and leadership within the Positive Money community.
 She gained a first class honours degree in modern languages and International Relations at Leeds University, and previously worked for Stop Aids, Crisis Action and 38 Degrees.